 The active, revenue service rolling stock consists of 40 cars built by Tokyu Car Corporation.
-Heavy rail schedules require 24 cars during morning and afternoon rush hours.
+Heavy rail schedules require 16 cars during operation.
 Rail service operates approximately 21 hours per day, 7 days per week.

 The light rail system of GCRTA, formerly known as Shaker Rapid is a two-track line between Shaker Heights and the Lakefront Municipal Parking Lot (South Harbor).
 The system has a fully grade-separated route for six miles between downtown Cleveland and Shaker Square.
 The line has two branches east of Shaker Square in the landscaped median strips of Van Aken Boulevard (Blue Line) and Shaker Boulevard (Green Line).
 West of Tower City the line turns north through the Flats (Waterfront Line).
 The total line length is 15.3 miles of double track.
 The first 2.8 miles east of Tower City use the same tracks as the high-platform heavy rail line in the Joint Area.